Fighting Fire with Fire: Contrastive Debiasing without Bias-free Data via Generative Bias-transformation: Method

-After the bias-transformation step, we additionally apply the random augmentation operators $t_1$ and $t_2$ to the original and the bias-transformed images respectively as $\tilde{x} = t_1(x)$, $\tilde{x}' = t_2(x')$, where $t_1$ and $t_2$ are sampled from the same augmentation family $\mathcal{T}$.
-According to Chen et al.~\cite{simclr}, strong augmentations such as color distortion and Gaussian blur are essential to the performance of the contrastive learning framework as they prevent the encoder from easily finding a solution that two views come from the same image.
-By following~\cite{simclr}, $\mathcal{T}$ is composed of the following sequential augmentations: random resized cropping, random horizontal flipping and random color distortion.
+After the bias-transformation step, we additionally apply the random augmentation operators $t_1$ and $t_2$ to the original and the bias-transformed images respectively as $\tilde{x} = t_1(x)$, $\tilde{x}' = t_2(x')$, where $t_1$ and $t_2$ are sampled from the same augmentation family $\mathcal{T}$ (Step 2 of the whole framework in Figure \ref{fig:main}, Line 7 and 8 in Alg. \ref{alg_1}).
+According to \citet{simclr}, strong augmentations are essential to the performance of the contrastive learning framework as they prevent the encoder from easily finding a clue about the fact that two views come from the same image.
+By following \citet{simclr}, $\mathcal{T}$ is composed of the following sequential augmentations: random resized cropping and random horizontal flipping.
+Please note that we did not adopt color distortion methods because most biases are related to color.

-The resulting learning objective is given by the combination of the cross entropy loss and the contrastive loss.
+Finally, the resulting learning objective is given by the combination of the cross entropy loss and the contrastive loss (Step 3 of the whole framework in Figure \ref{fig:main}, Line 11 in Alg. \ref{alg_1}).
 First, the encoder $E$ and the following classifier $C$ are optimized to minimize the cross entropy loss ${L}_{CE}$ which is applied to both $\tilde{x}$ and $\tilde{x}'$: